unifhy-org/unifhy/docs/_doc_src/contributors/development.rst

 whole spatial domain, it only means that there is only one state value for each spatial element in the space domain.

-In addition, the component definition features two special optional attributes `_requires_land_sea_mask` and `_requires_flow_direction`.
+In addition, the component definition features three special optional attributes `_requires_land_sea_mask`, `_requires_flow_direction` and `_requires_cell_area`.
 They must be assigned a boolean value (True if required by your component, False if not) -- their default value is False.
 If you need land sea mask information for your computations, set `_requires_land_sea_mask` to True and access it in your class methods using `self.spacedomain.land_sea_mask`.
 If you need flow direction information or want to use the flow routing functionality of the component (accessible through `self.spacedomain.route(...)`), set `_requires_flow_direction` to True, and access it in your class methods using `self.spacedomain.flow_direction`.
+If you need the horizontal cell area of the space domain elements, set `_requires_cell_area` to True and access it in your class methods using `self.spacedomain.cell_area`.

 See a detailed example of a mock component definition below.